ViditAg/Predict_Political_violence_Fatalities/README.md

 Applying various supervised learning alogrithms and see which one is the best in terms of accuracy of predicting fatality label especially for fatal events.

 Since the data is unbalanced as non-fatal data is much higher in number than fatal events.
-We employ up-sampling the minority classes in training data.
+I employ up-sampling the minority classes in training data.

 ## Final results

 [Jupyter Notebook](https://github.com/ViditAg/Predict_Political_violence_Fatalities/blob/master/Final_Results.ipynb)

-We found by upsampling and using XG Boost Classifier, we can predict fatality label of any event with *87% accuracy* and fatal events with *92% accuracy*.
-Moreover, We identify the events and states for which the prediction accuracy is high.
+I found by upsampling and using XG Boost Classifier, we can predict fatality label of any event with *87% accuracy* and fatal events with *92% accuracy*.
+Moreover, I identify the events and states for which the prediction accuracy is high.